openlilylib/stylesheets/documentation/stylesheets.md

 The music expression may be of arbitrary complexity and include multiple staves.
-Alternatively to a bare music expression a complete \cmd{score \{\}} expression may be given, which requires a \cmd{layout \{\}} block to be specified explicitly but giving the opportunity to provide a custom layout definition in it.
+Alternatively to a bare music expression a complete \cmd{score \{\}} expression may be given, which requires a \cmd{layout \{\}} block to be specified explicitly but gives the opportunity to provide a custom layout definition in it.

 By default the ossia is centered above the anchor note, but the
 \option{example-alignment} and \option{example-direction} allow changing these
 settings.
-Support for changing the example's staff size and suppressing the regular staff elements (key and time signatures, clef) is on the wish list but hasn't implemented yet.
+Support for changing the example's staff size and suppressing the regular staff elements (key and time signatures, clef) is on the wish list but hasn't been implemented yet.

 ```{.lilypond include=span-music-example-options.ly}
 ```